ABN: 19 639 447 920

-At the moment, and for the forseeable future, Kaluta will not be operating from a shop front.
+Kaluta does not operate from a shop front.
 As a business that in its nature must be mobile, we can operate anywhere from our vehicle.
 This keeps costs down and means we can far more easily come to you!
 So why not take advantage of the way we do business!

 What is a Kaluta and why the name?

 The Little Red Kaluta (Dasykaluta rosamondae) is a feisty little marsupial from the rocky deserts of Western Australia.
 Although they look like a mouse with a bushy tail and big ears, they are in fact from the same family as Tasmanian devils (Dasyuridae) and not even remotely related to mice!
 They are ferocious and fearless hunters and will demolish a variety of other animals including large scorpions, centipedes and spiders!
 They live a short life at full speed.
 It's the plucky and confident nature packed into a tiny furry bundle that was the inspiration for the business - not to mention the catchy name!

 Shown here is a hungry Kaluta in the business of consuming a venomous Scolopendra centipede.

 The founder of Kaluta (Australia), Nathan Litjens was always fascinated by the natural world, growing up beside an Estuary and flora and fauna reserve in Mt Martha, Victoria.